Beach Club Vibes

 Sunset cocktails and beachfront seating at Moosa Bay Marbella

 Moosa Bay is on Avenida Aragon, east of the centre.
-Beach (60 mentions), cocktails (23), and music (22) lead the reviews.
-Sunset and evening mentions suggest it's a strong sundowner spot.
-Sushi (10 mentions) is the food highlight.
+The beach dominates, with cocktails, music, and sunset views making it a reliable sundowner spot.
+Sushi is the food highlight.

 Oyana Beach Club & Restaurant

-Beachfront lunch and paella at Oyana Beach Club Marbella
+Beachfront lunch and paella at Oyana Beach Club in Las Chapas

 The Beach House Marbella